 Viola da Gamba

-The Viola da Gamba first appeared in Spain in the 15th century.
+The Viola da Gamba first appeared in the 15th century.

 They were very popular in the Renaissance and Baroque eras, and are still played today.

 The Viola da Gamba has 6 gut strings and gut frets that are tied on, like a Lute.
 The French Bass Viol has 7 strings.